Chances are you've never even heard of these household cleaning remedies.

 Just pat dry with a towel and hang it on a wooden drying rack.

 If you’re using non-toxic detergent, there’s no need to rinse.

-To salvage a swimsuit, we recommend a solution of one gallon of water and 1/2 cup white vinegar.
+We recommend a solution of one gallon water and 1/2 cup white vinegar.

 Dip your suit in the solution and then rinse in cold water.